jonathanbgrose/blog/index.md

 One of the precious few things I truly enjoy about PICK programming for MVDBs more than SQL DBs is beautiful simplicity in the use of the `WRITE` command.
 Today we call it `UPSERT`.
 It still troubles me that SQL systems can't take a page out of a very old book, and create a meaningfully simple syntax for an `UPSERT` command.

 ```
 "BUT WAIT!" the SQL nerd in you is screaming.
-"You CAN do an `UPSERT` in SQL!
-It is [very well documented](https://www.mssqltips.com/sqlservertip/1704/using-merge-in-sql-server-to-insert-update-and-delete-at-the-same-time/).
+"You CAN do an `UPSERT` in SQL!"
+```
+"It is [very well documented](https://www.mssqltips.com/sqlservertip/1704/using-merge-in-sql-server-to-insert-update-and-delete-at-the-same-time/).
 [Every SQL implementation has some version of it](https://blog.usejournal.com/update-insert-upsert-multiple-records-in-different-db-types-63aa44191884), and since you have MS SQL Server just use [`MERGE`](https://docs.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql?view=sql-server-ver15), it's basically everywhere now and soooo easy:"
-```

 ```
 MERGE <target_table> [AS TARGET]
 USING <table_source> [AS SOURCE]